oddlyfunctional/mrodrigues.github.io/_posts/2016-07-27-finding-words-in-a-unix-like-system.md

 ```

 This is a common pattern for handling huge inputs, you start massaging it,
-figuring out patterns and excluding them, until you have a dataset which's size
+figuring out patterns and excluding them, until you have a dataset which has a workable size.
-is workable.

-Just for curiosity, here's a Ruby script to accomplish the same:
+Just for curiosity, here's a little Ruby script to accomplish the same:

 ```ruby
 # I'm using each_line so we don't load everyhing into memory at the same time